ahmadkarami/Automatic-Imputation/README.md

-this module consideres two type of column: 1. numerical, 2. categorical. this module uses Regression for numerical columns and classification for categorical columns.
+this module consideres two type of column: 1. numerical, 2. categorical. this module uses Regression for numerical columns and classification for categorical columns. categorical column of dara frame must be string not number

 usage: Impute(dataFrame, countOfNullPerRowToFill)